 “The Barren River District Health Department works to help our communities stay at their optimal health and we are always eager to form partnerships with other organizations that are interested in promoting healthy lifestyles – that’s why this alliance with Simpson, Warren and Butler Water has proven to be successful in the past.
 Our outreach is stronger when we band together and is even more important during a pandemic,” stated Ashley Lillard, Barren River District Health Department Director for Population Health.

 The wash your hands campaign provides free mirror clings for schools, daycares, businesses and other organizations to use in their facilities.
 According to the Centers for Disease Control and Prevention, handwashing is the single most important thing we can do to keep from getting sick and spreading illness to others.

-Warren, Simpson and Butler Water are public water utilities serving more than a combined 38,000 customers and transporting over 10 million gallons a day throughout the three county region.
+Simpson, Warren and Butler Water are public water utilities serving more than a combined 38,000 customers and transporting over 10 million gallons a day throughout the three county region.
 There are over 2,000 miles of water mains in the service areas, which span over a total of 1,300 square miles.

-“In an effort to foster success of future water utility professionals the scholarship is offered to assist a Simpson County high school senior pursuing further education in a related field.
+In an effort to foster success of future water and sewer utility professionals, the scholarship is offered to assist a Simpson County high school senior pursuing further education in a related field.
 The scholarship is renewable for four years, as long as requirements are maintained.

 For application and eligibility details, students should contact their high school guidance counselor or visit www.simpsonwater.com.